beautiful-orca/geo-activity-playground/docs/getting-started/using-activity-files.md

 Put something like that at the top of your `config.toml` in order to extract metadata from the files and have it override metadata from the within the files.

-## Supported file formats

-At the moment the following file formats are supported:

-1. FIT
-2. GPX
-3. TCX

 ## Next steps